Ricc4rdo0107/RCPepTelegram/README.md

 microphone - Record mic audio.
-browser - Open URL in browser. quickmenu - Opens a quick menu.
+browser - Open URL in browser. quickmenu - Opens a quick menu. waitforface - Send a webcam photo when face is detected till timeout. keylogger - Records pressed keys on keyboard.
 ```
 *sending a photo* - Displays the photo on the screen as a pop-up.
 *sending an audio/voice* - Will play the audio/voice in the background.